Work Packages

 Gut-Brain Axis Lab

-Early nutrition and breastfeeding has important effect on infant gut microbiota.
+Early nutrition and breastfeeding have important effect on infant gut microbiota.
 We have repeated breast milk sampling from 2-3 mo, 6 mo, 12-14 mo, 18 mo and 24 mo postpartum.
-We aim to study how maternal health is associated with breast milk composition, and further, how breast milk composition relates to child gut microbiota composition and child health and development.
+Food and nutrient intake were assessed at age of 5 years using 3-day food records.
+We aim to study how maternal health is associated with breast milk composition, and further, how early nutrition and breast milk composition relates to child gut microbiota composition and child health and development.

-We have successfully collected and analyzed fecal samples with 16S RNA sequencing (Illumina MiSeq) at several time points between 2.5 months and 5 years of child age, each time point consisting of around 150-500 infants.
-Additional to next-generation sequencing, we are performing metabolomic analyses of the fecal samples.
-We have access to other biological samples (including saliva cortisol, hair cortisol concentration, breast milk, urine as well as blood samples), extensive neuropsychological phenotyping (see Child Development and Parental Functioning Lab) and neuroimaging data (see Neuroimaging Lab) from the subjects.
+We have used both amplicon and shot-gun sequencing as well as metabolomics assays for analyzing our faecal samples.
+We have analyzed metabolite composition of the human milk.
+We have access to other biological samples (including saliva cortisol, hair cortisol concentration, urine as well as blood samples), extensive neuropsychological phenotyping (see Child Development and Parental Functioning Lab) and neuroimaging data (see Neuroimaging Lab) from the subjects.

-This enables us in FinnBrain Gut-Brain Axis Lab to investigate how prenatal and early life stress and other exposures are reflected to the GM composition and functioning, and how these are associated with mother and child stress regulation and neuropsychological outcomes as well as development of chronic conditions.
+This enables us in FinnBrain Gut-Brain Axis Lab to investigate how prenatal and early life stress and other exposures are reflected to the GM and human milk composition and functioning, and how these are associated with mother and child stress regulation and neuropsychological outcomes as well as development of chronic conditions.

 Study group: